Setting The Scene

 - Knowledge of nutrition was very limited, and the concept of the calorie had just been discovered.
 Thus, food advertisements focused on getting enough calories!

 - There were no antibiotics and sick people or animals simply had to get over sickness on their own.
 Minimal treatments were available, usually using somewhat toxic chemicals and plant preparations that hoped to poison the infection before they damaged the patient too greatly.
+Many people and animals died of bacterial and viral diseases such as measles, smallpox, tetanus, and septicemia, which were greatly feared but also were considered part of normal life.

 - Baseball was a popular national pastime, but football and basketball were not played except at the college level and below.
+Horse racing was closely followed at the national level and jockeys, many of them black men, were the sports and media stars of the day.

 - The Panama Canal had just opened, connecting the Atlantic and Pacific oceans. (the Suez Canal, connecting the Mediterranean Sea with the Red Sea/Indian Ocean, had opened 45 years earlier).